-Mohamed Aburawi a surgeon turned health-tech entrepreneur, currently pursuing an MPA at Harvard Kennedy School, where he is a Center for Public Leadership Fellow and Edward S. Mason Fellow.
-He is also an MBA candidate at the MIT Sloan School of Management.
+Mohamed Aburawi is a surgeon turned health-tech entrepreneur with an MPA from Harvard Kennedy School, where he was a Center for Public Leadership Fellow and Edward S. Mason Fellow.
+He also received an MBA from MIT Sloan School of Management.
 In 2017 Mohamed founded Speetar, an AI-enabled telehealth platform awarded by Harvard and supported by MIT Sandbox Innovation Fund.
 Piloted in Libya and currently being scaled across the Middle East, Africa, and Central Asia, Speetar links under-served patients in low resource settings to a global pool of cultural and language-matched medical specialists.

 Speetar represents a disruptive healthcare model, breaking down economic, social, and geographic barriers that too often limit the options patients have when seeking quality medical care.
 During the coronavirus pandemic, Speetar’s COVID-19 Platform, a newly developed rapid response solution helped triage patients and mitigate resource limitations in war-torn Libya.
 The partnerships built with local health authorities enabled an unprecedented centralization of national data collection & analytics generation.

 Prior to launching Speetar, Mohamed worked at Harvard Medical School’s Center of Engineering in Medicine as a senior researcher where he led the design and development of a novel discarded human kidney reconditioning system, utilizing non-blood based ex-vivo organ perfusion (first in the USA); The cutting edge work he innovated is paving the way for a ground-breaking multi-center clinical trial supported by the New England Organ Bank.